 For the lemon curd:

-- In a medium heavy saucepan, heat lemon juice, butter, and cream, just below the boiling point.
+- In a medium-heavy saucepan, heat lemon juice and butter just below the boiling point.

 - Gradually add hot lemon mixture, mixing well.